ElliotLockerman/tbreak/level_packs.md

 Each level object represents a single level.
 They are played in the order written.

 Each level must have properties "type" and "name".
 The type determines which properties a level may/must have, and how the blocks are laid out.
-The only currently available type is "block\_grid".
+The currently available types are "block\_grid" and "block\_freeform".
 The name is displayed at the top of each level.

 ### Generic Properties